iv461/icey/icey/doc/source/extending_icey.md

 ## Extending with custom subscribers and publishers: image_transport

-In the following, we will extend ICEY to support the subscribers from the `image_transport` package that allows subscribing to compressed camera images.
+In the following, we will extend ICEY to support the subscribers from the `image_transport` package which allow subscribing to compressed camera images.

-For this, we essentially need to wrap the subscriber in a new Stream.
-This Stream holds as value the ROS-message.
-We then put the ROS-message in the Stream each time the subscriber callback gets called.
+For this, we essentially need to wrap the subscriber in a custom Stream.
+We then put the ROS message into this custom Stream each time the subscriber callback is called.

-We create a new `ImageTransportSubscriber`-stream by deriving from the class `icey::Stream`.
+We create a new `ImageTransportSubscriber` class that inherits from `icey::Stream`.
-The class template `Stream<Value, Error, BaseImpl>` is parametrized on the `Value` it holds, for this we use the ROS-message type `sensor_msgs::Image::ConstSharedPtr `.
+The class template `icey::Stream<Value, Error, BaseImpl>` expects a `Value`, which is the ROS message type `sensor_msgs::Image::ConstSharedPtr `.
+As an `Error`, we will use `image_transport::TransportLoadException`, more on error handling later.

+The `BaseImpl` parameter needs some background information:

-An `icey::Stream` does not to not have any fields except a weak reference to an `icey::impl::Stream` (PIMPL idiom).
+An `icey::Stream` does not have any fields except a weak pointer to an `icey::impl::Stream<Base>` (PIMPL idiom).
 This allows them to be passed around by value (= clean code) while they actually referring to an unique object like a ROS subscriber.

 `impl::Stream<Base>` is a class that derives from the class `Base` that is given as a template parameter.
 This allows to extend the impl.